-Now that you know web design starts at the wireframe stage make sure you start your plan at the beginning.
+Now that you know web design starts at the wireframe stage, make sure you start your plan at the beginning.
 Get it right with the first impression.
-Alternatively, if you have a website already, maybe a wireframe layout is an excellent way to map out the better user experience.
-If this is beyond your capabilities, make sure you hire a professional to do your project.
+Alternatively, if you have a website already, maybe a wireframe layout is an excellent way to map out a better user experience.
+If this is beyond your capabilities, hire a professional to do your project.
 It will be worth the time, effort, and money to provide a better user experience.

 Now make a great first impression!

 Size does matter | Website Design vs Print Design

 There is a difference between web design and print design.
 A great designer should know the difference and should be thinking about both the web and print while working on a project.
-I can’t count how many times while working on a print project, a file from a website is sent to me.
+I can't count how many times a file from a website is sent to me while working on a print project.
 These web files do not work in print.
 Anything pulled from a website is a low-resolution file.
 Web files are a resolution of 72.
 Print files need a resolution of 300.
-Sometimes I have received files where resolution has been added to an original to make it 300; please do not do this it does not work for print.
+Sometimes I have received files where resolution has been added to an original to make it 300; please do not do this; it does not work for print.

-An excellent designer should know the difference between the two formats and should keep it in mind when designing artwork.
+An excellent designer should know the difference between the two formats and keep it in mind when designing artwork.
 Working in high resolution is a good rule to follow at the beginning of the project.
-This way, when asked to reduce the size for use on a website, the file can be reduced by copying and saving to the correct file size then you still have the high-resolution file for the printing press.
+This way, when asked to reduce the size for use on a website, the file can be reduced by copying and saving it to the correct file size then you still have the high-resolution file for the printing press.

 Size does matter.
 It is always a good idea to have access to both high and low-resolution data.
 Avoid paying for artwork twice and always have access to the high-resolution file.

-Make sure you hire a designer who understands the difference when it comes to web design and print design.
+Make sure you hire a designer who understands web design and print design differences.